muddylemon/ModelTrainSet/README.md

 1. Create new loader, processor, or formatter classes in `dataset_creator/`.
 2. Add a new creator class in `dataset_creator/creators/`.
 3. Update `get_creator()` in `main.py` to recognize your new creation.

+For more details on contributing to ModelTrainSet, please read our [contribution guide](CONTRIBUTING.md).

 ## 🆘 Help!
 I'm Lost